Post four of seven, in section About Practice

 While you can develop a resiliency and a capacity to be present with a wider range of circumstances through practice, your environments and the circumstances of your life will be one of the things that shapes your experience.

-In some spiritual settings, focusing on the material or relational aspects of life is either ignored or frowned-upon.
-But these things hold a huge influence over you and your way of being in the world whether you recognise it or not, so it makes sense to consciously engage with this and consider how you can create a life that feels aligned with your spiritual, material and emotional needs and desires.
+In some spiritual settings, focusing on the material or relational aspects of life is either ignored or frowned upon.
+But these things hold a huge influence over you and your way of being in the world, whether you recognise it or not, so it makes sense to consciously engage with this and consider how you can create a life that feels aligned with your spiritual, material, and emotional needs and desires.

-There is also the fact that you never arrive anywhere in life and you don’t exist separately from anything around you, so cultivating and participating in happy, healthy environments and eco-systems is one of the most important aspects of spiritual practice.
+There is also the fact that you never arrive anywhere in life and you don’t exist separately from anything around you, so cultivating and participating in happy, healthy environments and ecosystems is one of the most important aspects of spiritual practice.

 Reflecting on Life

-1 – Recognise that you have a flawed working model of the world
+1. Recognise that you have a flawed working model of the world

 Realising the depths of how differently the world can be experienced can be incredibly liberating.
 An example of this is noticing that there are cultures, even within the Western world, that don’t build the idea of someone’s worth on their productivity.

-2 – Make room for feelings, intentions and values
+2. Make room for feelings, intentions, and values

-It also allows you to be present with the process as it unfolds, rather than believing that your life is going to start when you achieve or get certain things.
+This approach also allows you to be present with the process as it unfolds, rather than believing that your life is going to start when you achieve or get certain things.

 Safety